 How are you going to still your thoughts for that long?
 How can people spend years and years focusing on it and seem to be in total bliss?
 Sounds unattainable for people like you and me, doesn’t it?

-But no need to be discouraged, there are so many types of meditation (and meditation tools) that you just need to find a way of mediation that works for you.
+But no need to be discouraged, there are so many types of meditation (and meditation tools) that you just need to find a way of meditation that works for you.

 If I can find something that works for me and start doing it, then you can as well.
 In this article, we go over what is meditation, how it helps you, and the various forms of meditation you can choose from, from the point of view of a complete beginner.